Bus Accident Claims – How Much Compensation For A Coach Or Bus Accident Claim?

 - Mechanical faults causing the bus to crash.

-- Bus colliding with another vehicle (drivers fault).
+- Bus colliding with another vehicle or static object like a barrier (driver’s fault).

 In many ways, this is the more complex of the two categories when it comes to successfully claiming compensation following a bus or coach accident.
 In these cases, an external effect caused the accident to happen, examples of this are: